-In Sec.(\ref{secIII}), we consider the $f(R)$ theories in scalar-tensor representation in order to achieve the Hamiltonian formalism of gravity for homogeneous and anisotropic Universes, namely the Bianchi models.
+In Sec.(\ref{secIII}), we consider the $f(R)$ theories in scalar-tensor representation to achieve the Hamiltonian formalism of gravity for homogeneous and anisotropic Universes, namely the Bianchi models.
 In Sec.(\ref{secIV}), we analyse the behaviour of a Bianchi I cosmology in the paradigm of Schr\"odinger-like formulation of canonical quantum gravity.
-Moreover in Sec.(\ref{secV}), we investigate whether introducing the cosmological constant, the analysis of the Bianchi I model in vacuum can be modified.
-Furthermore, in Sec.(\ref{FRLWsec}) we repeat the analysis of the quantum dynamics for the FRLW model in the presence of a cosmological constant to clarify how the isotropic model is subjected to a stable process of localization approaching a classical expanding Universe.
+Moreover in Sec.(\ref{secV}), we investigate whether introducing the cosmological constant, the analysis of the Bianchi I model in the vacuum can be modified.
+Furthermore, in Sec.(\ref{FRLWsec}) we repeat the analysis of the quantum dynamics for the FRLW model in the presence of a perturbative cosmological constant to clarify how the isotropic model is subjected to a stable process of localization, approaching a classical expanding Universe.
 Finally, in sec.(\ref{secVII}) conclusions are drawn.